Fios-Quest/YouTube-Scripts/src/iriss/015-threads.md

 We can solve this problem using an Atomic Reference Count.

+---

-We haven't discussed reference counting yet as it's usually fairly niche, however, reference counting allows you to share data around an application without needing to clone it and side stepping complex reference rules.
+We haven't discussed reference counting yet as it's usually fairly niche, however, reference counting allows you to share data around an application without needing to clone it and side stepping complex reference rules or lifetimes.

 It works by moving the data you want to share onto the heap, and allowing access through a reference count type.